Ritesh007/typescript/README.md

 1. number - for all types of number such as Float, double etc.
 2. string - can be single or double quotes or Back ticks.
 3. boolean - true or false
-4. Object - example - {age:30}
+4. object - example - {age:30}
-5. Array - example - [1,2,3,'name']
+5. array - example - [1,2,3,'name']
-6. Any - any type
+6. any - any type

 ### Eclusive types by TypeScript
-1. Tuple  - immutable arrays - [1,2].
+1. tuple  - immutable arrays - [1,2].
 Push works on tuple.
-2. Enum - example - enum {NEW, OLD}.
+2. enum - example - enum {NEW, OLD}.
 Gives you an enumerated list.
 Used to define global constants.
-3. Union - having multiple types assigned to a single variable.
+3. union - having multiple types assigned to a single variable.
-4. Literal types - used to assign only a set of specifies values.
+4. literal types - used to assign only a set of specifies values.
-5. Type alias - used to create alias for unions.
+5. type alias - used to create alias for unions.

 ### Functions